-• Lack of transparency and due process.
+Lack of transparency and due process.
 Lack of transparency, due process, and delayed reimbursement decisions are widespread across the world.
-In Canada, Japan and Korea, the governments continue to make significant pricing policy reforms without adequate consultation with the industry.
+In Canada.
+Japan and Korea, the governments continue to make significant pricing policy reforms without adequate consultation with the industry.
 In Mexico, excessive regulatory approval delays are compounded by new procurement processes that lack transparency and are applied inconsistently.
 In Turkey, reimbursement decision criteria are not clearly defined, the process is non-transparent, and unpredictable delays in decision-making significantly postpone patient access to innovative medicines.
+The United States has previously recognized the serious nature of these types of concerns and attempted to redress several of them through a variety of trade policy initiatives.
+For example, the United States-Mexico-Canada Agreement (USMCA) requires Canada and Mexico to adhere to detailed transparency and procedural fairness obligations, and the United States-Korea Free Trade Agreement (KORUS) requires Korea to comply with similar specific commitments.
+PhRMA and its member companies welcome continued U.S. Government attention to these issues and encourage the Administration to strengthen its enforcement of our trading partners' commitments in these areas.

-PhRMA members recognize the efforts undertaken by the U.S. Government to address these barriers, including eliminating tariffs and promoting fair, reasonable and non-discriminatory pricing and reimbursement policies in trade agreements and addressing regulatory approval delays and other market access challenges in bilateral forums.
-PhRMA also welcomes the Administration's continued focus on the problem of advanced economies undervaluing U.S. innovative medicines.81 As more countries enact price controls, the burden for financing medical advances will be borne increasingly by U.S. patients and biopharmaceutical innovators, while patients abroad will suffer decreased access to improved therapies over the long term.
-It remains critical that the U.S. Government engage on these issues with its trading partners, effectively enforce U.S. trade agreements, and require immediate and meaningful steps by foreign governments to resolve existing barriers and to ensure that patients have faster access to new treatments and cures.
+More broadly, PhRMA members recognize the efforts undertaken by the U.S. Government to address these barriers, including eliminating tariffs and promoting fair, reasonable and non-discriminatory pricing and reimbursement policies in trade agreements and addressing regulatory approval delays and other market access challenges in bilateral forums.
+PhRMA also welcomes the Administration's continued focus on the problem of advanced economies undervaluing U.S. innovative medicines.
+69 As more countries enact price controls, the burden for financing medical advances will be borne increasingly by U.S. patients and biopharmaceutical innovators, while patients abroad will suffer decreased access to improved therapies over the long term.
+It remains critical that the U.S. Government engage on these issues with its trading partners, effectively enforce U.S. trade agreements, and require immediate and meaningful steps visited Jan.
+27, 2021).